-With football season finally underway, the 2025-26 College Football Championship odds have been updated online!
+With the football season well underway, the 2025-26 College Football Championship odds are a good indicator of which teams are most likely to win the title!
 The futures markets suggest we should have a competitive season in the first year of the 12-team playoff.

-The Ohio State Buckeyes are favored to repeat, but the Texas Longhorns and Penn State Nittany Lions aren’t far behind.
+The Ohio State Buckeyes are favored to repeat, but multiple other teams will be hoping for a strong run.
 Let’s evaluate the latest CFP odds and analyze the top favorites before I share my College Football Championship predictions.

 College Football Championship 2025-26 Betting Odds